dortania/OpenCore-Install-Guide/extras/big-sur/bigsur.md

 It's that time of year again and with it, and a new macOS beta has been dropped.
 Here's all the info you need to get started.

-**Reminder that Dortania and any tools mentioned in this guide are neither responsible for damage to your hardware or deaths of any loved ones.
-You, the end user, must understand this is beta software on unsupported machines so do not pester developers for fixes**
+**Reminder that Dortania and any tools mentioned in this guide are neither responsible for any corruption, data loss, or other ill effects that may arise from this guide, including ones caused by typos.
+You, the end user, must understand this is beta software on unsupported machines so do not pester developers for fixes.
+Dortania will not be accepting issues regarding this mini-guide except for typos and/or errors.**

 ## Backstory